‘What To Eat To Lose Weight – What I Eat In A Day’ – Monica May

 I’ve wanted to do this article for SO long since I had many requests over the past few months.

 And today I’m finally showing you guys what I actually eat in a day to lose weight.

-For those of you who have my 28-Day Burn Baby Burn Meal Plan, you already know what I eat daily.
+For those of you who are subscribed to my RADIATE Meal Plan, you already know what I eat daily.

 However, today, I’m shooting out some of my favorites recipes showing everyone how a fit girl eats to get and stay fit.

 Also, this is an opportunity for all of you out there to see that you don’t have to starve to lose weight.

 On the contrary, you can eat as much as you want, as long as the foods you eat are healthy and clean.

 So, if you are wondering what to eat to lose weight, you are in the right place!

 Just stay with me as we go through every single meal and snack I have throughout my day.

 Enough chit-chat, let’s get started right now!